Anarchism in Japan: Division and wartime suppression

 The anarcho-syndicalists formed several separate groups, eventually culminating in a united organisation called Jikyō for short.
 In 1931, Jikyō had 3,000 members, compared to the 16,300 members of Zenkoku Jiren.
 This was the peak membership for both groups, as from 1931 onwards the Japanese state increasingly repressed political dissent following the beginning of war in Manchuria.
 Hatta Shūzō published his last work in 1932.

 In 1934, the two anarchist union federations opted to reunify in a desperate attempt at survival.
 The reunited Zenkoku Jiren had only four thousand members in 1934 however, and it had halved to just 2,000 by 1935.
 Another organisation that was created in an attempt to resist state oppression was the 'Anarchist Communist Party' (Nihon Museifu Kyōsantō), formed in January 1934.
 It compromised upon anarchist principles, and was harshly criticised particularly by Iwasa Sakutarō, who argued that they were "Bolshevik" for adhering to party-style organisation.

-In late 1935, the Party attempted a bank robbery in order to obtain funds.
+In late 1935, the Party attempted a bank robbery to obtain funds.
 This failed, and the subsequent investigation uncovered the previously-secret Anarchist Communist Party.
 In response to this discovery, Japanese authorities arrested around 400 anarchists, regardless of whether they were members of the Party.
 This devastated the anarchist movement, and Zenkoku Jiren was forced to disband in early 1936.
 Later in 1936, a further 300 anarchists were arrested after the state fabricated a 'Nōseisha incident' named after a different and defunct organisation.

 This sort of repression continued and essentially made it impossible for anarchists to organise.
 The last group to survive was the anarcho-syndicalist Tokyo Printers' Union, which disappeared in 1938.
 Even after suppression, some Japanese anarchists went on to fight in the Spanish Civil War on behalf of the CNT.